crschnick/pdx_unlimiter/README.md

 ## Smart launcher

-The problem of playing modded savegames it that you need to enable the right mods in the Paradox Launcher.
+The problem of playing modded savegames it that you always need to enable the right mods in the Paradox Launcher.
+It can become tedious to always keep track of which mods are required by which savegame.
 The solution to this problem is that the Pdx-Unlimiter is a *smart* launcher that is fully aware of which mods and DLCs are needed for a certain savegame, *before* you start the game.